MariangelRondan/MariangelRondan/README.md

 - 🌠 Technology is constantly evolving, and I enjoy staying updated with the latest trends and tools.
-Currently, I'm focused on improving my skills in Next.js and UX|UY Design.

 - 💃 When I'm not immersed in programming, I find immense joy in music.
 Over the past year, I've discovered great happiness through dancing Salsa and Bachata.